Types of Stepper Motor

 The permanent magnet rotor provides high torque and holding torque to ensure the motor can maintain its position even when power is off.
 Simultaneously, the variable reluctance stator allows for precise control over the speed and position of the motor.

-One of the key advantages of hybrid stepper motors is their ability to provide high torque or holding torque at low speed.
+One of the key advantages of hybrid stepper motors is their ability to provide high torque or holding torque at low speeds.
 The rotor in the hybrid stepper motor is constructed with permanent magnets and interacts with the stator's electromagnets.
-When the stator coils are energized in specific sequences, the rotor aligns itself with the magnetic field produced by the stator.
+When the stator coils are energised in specific sequences, the rotor aligns itself with the magnetic field produced by the stator.
 This interaction creates holding torque and resists the external force that trying to rotate the rotor.

 In the closed-loop system, the magnetic field produced with the help of the interaction of the stator and rotor allows for precise control over the position of the rotor without any feedback device.
 It results in exceptionally small steps in the range of 0.9 degrees to 1.8 degrees to enable precise positioning and smooth operation.